-If you don't plan to deep-fry a lot of food or you need just a side dish for a couple of people, a small deep fryer will use less oil and take up less space in the kitchen.
-Our best reviewed Presto CoolDaddy Cool-touch Deep Fryer (Est. $60) has a 6-cup capacity that owners say generally satisfies about two people, depending on your serving size preferences.
+If you don't plan to deep-fry a lot of food or you need just a side dish for a couple of people, Presto 05442 CoolDaddy Cool-touch Deep Fryer (Est. $40) has a 6-cup capacity that owners say generally satisfies about two people, depending on your serving size preferences.
 With 1,600 watts of power, this small deep fryer heats up quickly and recovers fast after foods are added, resulting in crisp, evenly cooked foods.

 The Presto CoolDaddy has a useful feature that eliminates the annoying -- and sometimes painful -- grease splatters common when adding foods to a heated pot of oil.
 The basket has an exterior handle that's used to lower the basket into the oil with the lid closed, which then prevents grease from splattering outside the unit when it comes in contact with cold or frozen foods.
 The lid also contains a charcoal air filter, which reduces the unpleasant frying odors that tend to infiltrate kitchens where deep fryers are used.

 There are no fancy digital controls on the CoolDaddy, just a simple knob that adjusts the desired oil temperature up to 375 degrees Fahrenheit.
 The non-stick interior pot is removable for cleaning, although it's not dishwasher-safe.
-Overall, reviewers are pleased with this small deep fryer's performance, noting that it doesn't take up a lot of storage space, but serves the purpose when they have a craving for fried food.
+Overall, reviewers are pleased with this home deep fryer's performance, noting that it doesn't take up a lot of storage space, but serves the purpose when they have a craving for fried food.

-If you want a healthier alternative to deep-frying but don't want to give up the authentic deep-fried taste, the T-fal ActiFry ($215) is more expensive but well worth it if you're trying to cut back on your fat consumption or just don't want the hassle of dealing with large quantities of cooking oil.
+If you want an oil-free alternative to deep-frying but don't want to give up the authentic deep-fried taste, the T-fal FZ700251 ActiFry (Est. $180) is more expensive but well worth it if you're trying to cut back on your fat consumption or just don't want the hassle of dealing with large quantities of cooking oil.
 This versatile deep fryer can cook more than just fried foods; you can use it to create risotto, stir-fry dishes and more.
 Its paddle automatically stirs food and a digital timer buzzes to alert you when time is up, so cooking is practically hands-free.

-The ActiFry generally requires about 1 tablespoon of oil to moisten foods and reduce sticking, but users say this multi-cooker produces great-tasting french fries and many other foods.
-In fact, some Amazon.com owners say they can't tell the difference between foods made with the ActiFry and those made with a traditional deep fryer.
+The ActiFry generally requires about 1 tablespoon of oil to moisten foods and reduce sticking, but users say it produces great-tasting French fries and many other foods.
+In fact, some owners say they can't tell the difference between foods made with the ActiFry and those made with a traditional deep fryer.
 The T-fal ActiFry has a capacity of about 2.2 pounds and is backed by a one-year limited warranty.

-Our Best Reviewed Waring Pro 3-Basket Deep Fryer (Est. $80) is a great choice for larger serving sizes.
+Owners say the Waring Pro DF280 Professional Deep Fryer (Est. $80) is a great choice for larger serving sizes.
 It has a generous, 12-cup capacity and a handy three-basket design that makes it possible to cook either two smaller quantities of different foods or a larger quantity of one type of food.
 Its 1,800-watt heating element heats up the fryer quickly and maintains the ideal frying temperature.
 It does require a lot of oil, about 1 gallon per use, but oil can be reused a few times depending on how well it's filtered.
-A pour spout drains the oil quickly and easily, so you can strain it through a filter and store it for reuse if you prefer.
+A pour spout drains the oil quickly and easily, so you can strain it through a filter and store it for reuse.
 The Waring Pro has a removable, dishwasher-safe bowl for easy cleaning, and stay-cool handles so you can move it around without burning your hands or wearing bulky oven mitts.

-If you use a deep fryer for only one specific item like french fries and don't need a multi-basket design, the T-fal Ultimate EZ Clean 2.65-Pound / 3.3-Liter Stainless Steel Immersion Deep Fryer ((Est. $100)) also gets positive feedback from owners.
+If you use a deep fryer for only one food item a time and don't need a multi-basket design, the T-fal FR7008 Ultimate EZ Clean 2.65-Pound / 3.3-Liter Stainless Steel Immersion Deep Fryer ((Est. $100)) also gets positive feedback from owners.
 It costs a bit more than the Waring Pro, but has a built-in filtration system that reduces the work involved in draining and filtering oil for reuse.
 It also has a 12-cup capacity, but with just a single basket.
 A locking lid with a built-in filter keeps smoke and odors from filling the room, and most of its parts are dishwasher-safe.